BUYING A FORECLOSED HOME?

 If the home was a meth lab, it may result in trouble breathing, headaches, nosebleeds or worse.

 There may be chemicals in the walls that could poison you.
 Removal of walls can cost upwards of $5-10,000.
-In the case of methamphetamine, it’s an invisible toxin, so it’s not something that can be seen or discovered by a home inspector.
-There is a kit you can buy to test for chemicals, however.
-Simply google it and there are several places online.
+In the case of methamphetamine, it’s an invisible toxin, so it’s not something that can be or discovered by a home inspector.
+There is a kit you can buy to test for chemicals, but.
+Google it and there are several places online.

 Check the DEA’s National Clandestine Laboratory Register.

 I have inspected an El Paso home where a murder was committed and half of the floor tile and carpet was missing.
 Parts of the drywall in the bedroom were also missing.
 I asked what happened, and got an earful.

 Be sure to get your El Paso home inspected.
 We find interesting things every day.
 Many of these are life-threatening, some are funny.